rchain/rchain/docs/features.md

 * `validatorC` transitions to `ApprovedBlockReceivedHandler`
 * `validatorC` tip points to block (genesis) where it has no parent and Bonds holds `validatorA` and `validatorB`

+## REV
+### As a platform stakeholder, I want REV to be the currency token for the RChain platform.
+##### test: not available
+##### steps: TBD
+### As a REV holder, assuming I maintain control of my keys and properly use the wallet where I store REV, I expect my REV to never be lost.
+##### test: not available
+##### steps: TBD

 ## Wallets
-### As a user, I want to be able to configure a wallet so that I can store REV in it
+### As a user, I want to be able to configure a coop-supplied wallet so that I can store REV in it
 ##### test: not available
 ##### steps: TBD
-### As a user, I want to be able to add REV to my wallet so that I have available REV to pay for goods/services
+### As a user, I want to be able to interface with the coop-supplied wallet at the command line.
 ##### test: not available
 ##### steps: TBD
-### As a user, I want to be able to remove REV from my wallet so that I can pay for goods/services
+### As a user, I want to be able to add REV to my coop-supplied wallet so that I have available REV to pay for goods/services
 ##### test: not available
 ##### steps: TBD
-### As a user, I want to be able to receive REV from another user by providing that user with the public key for my wallet.
+### As a user, I want to be able to remove REV from my coop-supplied wallet so that I can pay for goods/services
 ##### test: not available
 ##### steps: TBD
-### As a user, I want to be able to send REV to the wallet of another user.
+### As a user, I want to be able to receive REV from another user by providing that user with the public key for my coop-supplied-wallet.
 ##### test: not available
 ##### steps: TBD
-### Expose purses inside a wallet
+### As a user, I want to be able to send REV to the coop-supplied wallet of another user by specifying the public key to the coop-supplied wallet of that user.
 ##### test: not available
 ##### steps: TBD
-### As a user of a wallet application, I want to query a wallet contract (or the blocks) for my public address to get the history of all REV transfers to and/or from it
+### As a user of a coop-supplied wallet, I want to query a wallet contract (or the blocks) for my public address to get the history of all REV transfers to and/or from it
 ##### test: not available
 ##### steps: TBD
-### As a REV holder, I can move some of my REV to the control another user’s public key (or address) via a co-op supplied dApp wallet
+### As a recipient of REV (other than REV at mainnet launch 'genesis'), I can use a co-op supplied dApp to view my REV balance
 ##### test: not available
 ##### steps: TBD
-### As a recipient of REV (other than REV at mainnet launch 'genesis'), I can use a co-op supplied dApp to view my REV balance
+### As a recipient of REV at mainnet launch 'genesis', I can use a co-op supplied wallet to view my REV balance after launch.
+##### test: not available
+##### steps: TBD
+### As an organization holding REV, I need to have multiple approviesr for any REV transaction.
 ##### test: not available
 ##### steps: TBD
 ### As a validator, I can move Rev to/from the key-pair for one validator node to the key-pair for another validator node or that of the co-op supplied wallet dApp